 The College will remain open except under extreme weather conditions or emergency situations.
 School closings and delays will be reported to local television and radio stations and on the College's homepage at www.RhodesState.edu.
-Students may sign up for Rhodes Alert at www.RhodesState.edu/RhodesAlert to receive closing information.
+Students may sign up for Rhodes Alert to receive closing information via text, email or phone.